Implementing the modulus operator for floating-point numbers

 formats.
 Then, I realized that Scheme (unlike Emacs Lisp, for example) doesn’t

-support floating-point inputs in its modulus
+support floating-point inputs in its modulus function.

-I decided to write my own fmod
+I decided to write my own fmod function, starting with a simple version that

 only supported positive values, and eventually adding support for negative